devon-wolf/azure-gatsby-cms-starter/README.md

 This is a quick proof of concept and remains incomplete; check out the stuff still to be done!

+Almost all fields have been set to not required for ease of playing around.

 # TODO
 - Actually work with multiple solutions within the target directory
 - Determine how to work with nested media folders - possible?